+If you purchase the ADSs in this offering, your interest will be diluted to the extent of the excess of the offering price per ADS over our net tangible book value per ADS after this offering.
 Our net tangible book value as of December 31, 2022 was RMB438.0 million (US\$63.5 million), or RMB0.20 (US\$0.03) per ordinary share and RMB2.0 (US\$0.30) per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.

-Without taking into account any other changes in such net tangible book value after December 31, 2022, other than to give effect to our issuance and sale of 3,500,000 ADSs in this offering, at the offering price of US\$6.00 per ADS, and after deduction of estimated offering expenses payable by us, our as adjusted net tangible book value at December 31, 2022 would have been US\$0.04 per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$0.40 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.01 per ordinary share, or US\$0.10 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$0.56 per ordinary share, or US\$5.60 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2022, other than to give effect to our issuance and sale of 3,500,000 ADSs in this offering, at an assumed offering price of US\$7.21 per ADS, the closing trading price of our ADSs on May 18, 2023, and after deduction of estimated offering expenses payable by us, our as adjusted net tangible book value at December 31, 2022 would have been US\$0.04 per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$0.40 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.01 per ordinary share, or US\$0.10 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$0.68 per ordinary share, or US\$6.80 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at an offering price of US\$0.60 and assuming all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the offering price per ordinary share is US\$0.72 and all ADSs are exchanged for ordinary shares:

-Per Ordinary Share Per ADS Offering price US\$0.60 US\$6.00 Actual net tangible book value as of December 31, 2022 US\$0.03 US\$0.30 As adjusted net tangible book value as of December 31, 2022, adjusted to give effect to this offering US\$0.04 US\$0.40 Amount of dilution in net tangible book value to new investors in this offering US\$0.56 US\$5.60
+Per Ordinary Share Per ADS Offering price US\$0.72 US\$7.21 Actual net tangible book value as of December 31, 2022 US\$0.03 US\$0.30 As adjusted net tangible book value as of December 31, 2022, adjusted to give effect to this offering US\$0.04 US\$0.40 Amount of dilution in net tangible book value to new investors in this offering US\$0.68 US\$6.80